 As the pain of surgery begins to recede, breast cancer patients often find they are have lost strength while healing.
 Yoga is known to help patients cope with stress.

 The ancient practice focusing on breathing, meditation and postures helps increase strength, flexibility, and balance.

 shows gentle yoga poses which will stretch and soothe damaged muscles, improve blood circulation (thus reducing blood clots risk) while so called pranayama breathing techniques help reduce post-op swelling by mildly stimulating the abdominal muscles. .

 16. The Whole-Food Guide for Breast Cancer Survivors

-Extensive research shows a link between diet and cancer risk; this book discusses the science behind eating to prevent cancer, and has easy whole-food recipes to help you put the ideas into practice.
+Extensive research shows a link between diet and cancer risk; discusses the science behind eating to prevent cancer, and has easy whole-food recipes to help you put the ideas into practice.